Bucks County Poet Laureate

 Bucks County High School Poet of the Year

-Bucks County Poet Laureate Events
+Bucks County Poet Laureate Events and Publications

 The current and former Bucks County Poet Laureates have recently formed an Advisory Council to promote poetry within the county.
 Watch this space for details of events and projects.